dmis-lab/bc7-chem-id/README.md

 # DMIS at BioCreative VII NLMChem Track

-This repository is for implementations of our systems submitted to the BC7 Challenge in 2021.
+This repository is for implementations of our named entity recognition (NER) and named entity normalization (NEN) systems developed to address Full-text Chemical Identification task.

 ## Overview & Quick Links